 If they ask for a solution then you can try to find one together, but most of the time they just need an emotional boost, rather than a fix to their problem.

-7. Stop Letting Assholes Dictate the Company Culture
+7. Stop Letting Jerks Dictate the Company Culture

 One asshole can wreak havoc on a whole department or organization.
 They are miserable and they want everyone else to be miserable too.